 The quality and texture of the soil are very important to grow any plant.
 Though gomphrena is a hardy and drought-resistant plant, you should prepare quality soil for growing it.

-- Step1: Take clean garden soil, well-decomposed organic manure or compost, coco peat or perlite and clean coarse sand in respective proportion.
-60 % Soil, 25 % compost, 10 % coco peat or perlite and only 5 % sand.
+- Step1: Take clean garden soil, well-decomposed organic manure or compost, coco peat or perlite, and clean coarse sand in respective proportions.
+60 % Soil, 25 % compost, 10 % coco peat or perlite, and only 5 % sand.

-- Step2: Mix all the component carefully in a bucket or use some newspaper over the ground for this purpose.
+- Step2: Mix all the components carefully in a bucket or use some newspaper over the ground for this purpose.